MasatoKokubo/Lightsleep-java/README.md

 Lightsleep
 ===========

-Lightsleep is a lightweight Object-Relational (O/R) mapping library and is available in Java 8.
+Lightsleep is a lightweight Object-Relational (O/R) mapping library and is available in Java 8 or later.
 It does not work in Java 7 or earlier.
 It is not compatible with the Java Persistence API (JPA).

 #### Features